 Storied Cities features “reviews of decidedly urban illustrated and chapter books for children”, including a recent series featuring books set in or about Paris.
-I enjoyed the series so much that I emailed Erica asking if she would be willing to guest post as part of my Exploring Geography series.
-I’m so glad she agreed!
+I enjoyed the series so much that I emailed Erica asking if she would be willing to guest post as part of my World Culture for Kids series.
+I’m so glad she agreed with this fun post featuring some of her favorite picture books about Paris!

 Many of us long to take our children to far away places but instead of the real thing must settle back for a bit of arm-chair traveling instead.
 Or maybe you are lucky enough to be actually planning a trip to Paris (I’ll try not to be jealous) and want to preview your destination with a bit of help from a few picture books.